Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Network nameEnter a user-friendly reference name for this Wi-Fi connection.

-EAP typeSelect the Extensible Authentication Protocol (EAP) type used to authenticate secured wireless connections.
+EAP typeSelect the Extensible Authentication Protocol (EAP) type to authenticate secured wireless connections.
 Select EAP-TLS.

 Server Trust – Certificate server namesAdd one or more common names used on your RADIUS server certificates issued by your trusted CA. For the SecureW2 RADIUS, it is: radius01.securew2.com